Lora-ResearchProject/Fishing-hotspots-logic/README.md

 ## Description

-This is a modal that develops a fishing spot prediction model to help anglers identify optimal locations for successful fishing based on environmental and historical data.
+This is a model that develops a fishing spot prediction system to help anglers identify optimal fishing locations.
+The model considers factors such as fuel efficiency, environmental sustainability, and adaptive learning from historical data to suggest productive fishing spots while balancing ecosystem impact.

 ## Usage

+The system provides an API that can be queried with a latitude and longitude to receive recommendations on the best fishing locations.
+The model takes into account recent activity and visit patterns to distribute fishermen evenly and conserve fish populations.
+Additionally, the system learns over time, adjusting hotspots based on live fishing patterns.

 ## Installation